LastPass Reviews& Product Details

 WebForms Filling: Save and Autofill

 LastPass doesn’t require you to type the passwords for your sites or accounts.
 Instead, it offers an easy autofill feature for web forms.
 This means if you visit a site where you have saved credentials, LastPass will automatically fill the forms for you.
 If you have more than one account, you can choose between them.
-Autofill works for passwords and other information, such as credit cards and addresses.
-To make autofill work, you need to add items by going to settings and auto form fill.
+Autofill works for passwords and other information like credit cards and addresses.
+To make autofill work, you need to add items by going to settings and auto-form fill.
 From there, you can enter different types of information, including insurance cards, work or home addresses, or any specific information.
 LastPass stores the information locally and encrypts them.

 The Autofill feature is available for mobile as well, including the likes of iOS and Android.